-Josh is a dedicated and enthusiastic teacher.
-He teaches early and modern U.S. history, film and history, and classes on American politics and culture.
-Josh has taught multiple courses in correctional institutions and particularly enjoys working with students on writing.
+Josh teaches U.S. history, film and history, and classes on American politics and culture.
+He has taught in correctional institutions and particularly enjoys working with students on writing.

 · US History to 1865

 · US History since 1865